Study Smart Tutors Inc was founded to help schools and college access programs prepare students for high school, college, and career success.

 Unfortunately, it is widely known that there is a very strong correlation between family income levels and SAT Scores.
 The above chart represents data from the College Board for students who took the SAT in 2009.

-You may notice that as income increases by $20000, SAT score rises by approximately 12 points in EACH section!
+You may notice that as income increases by $20,000, SAT scores rise by approximately 12 points in EACH section!